radar/ryanbigg.com/_posts/2015-11-10-active-record-change_column-and-scales.markdown

 Note here that the `price` field has a `precision` of 10 and `scale` of 2; that's indicated by `decimal(10,2)`.
 That's good, because that's what we specified inside our migration.

-Let's stop here and create two variants in our console:
+Let's stop here and create three variants in our console:

 ```
 rails console
+Variant.create(price: 18.49)
 Variant.create(price: 26.99)
 Variant.create(price: null)
 ```